-Lodging a Licence Suspension AppealIf you wish to appeal your licence suspension to the Local Court, you then have 28 days to lodge the appeal in the Local Court.
-It is crucial that the appeal is lodged within 28 days as there is no provision for an extension of time.
+Lodging a Licence Suspension AppealIf you wish to appeal your licence suspension to the Local Court, you must lodge an appeal within 28 days.
+There is no provision allowing for an extension of time.

 Lifting a period of disqualification

-If a court has convicted you and ordered a period of licence disqualification, you have an automatic right to appeal to the District Court within 28 days of the decision.
-After this, you have 3 months in which you can appeal, but only with the leave of the District Court.
-After this time, a decision of the Local Court cannot be appealed.
+If a Court has convicted you and imposed a period of disqualification, you are entitled to a right of appeal to the District Court within 28 days of the decision.
+You may be entitled to appeal within 3 months of the date of the order provided you have been granted leave from the District Court (a decision of the Local Court cannot be appealed after this period).

 - Evidence of rehabilitation;

 - Evidence of abstinence from drug/alcohol use, where applicable;

 - No (or limited) offending since the date of the penalty;